What's In A Name?

 The English Civil War (ECW), probably the most widely known and used term to describe the series of conflicts that occurred in the British Isles during the reign of Charles I. Has it's problems, according to an old joke it wasn't English, it wasn't civil, and it wasn't just a singular war.
 But in the common vernacular, widely understood.

 The British Civil Wars (BCW) a much more accurate term than ECW: British including all of the nations that existed in the British Isles.
-Some take issue with the word 'British' arguing that Britain (a name that is oft used to refer to the modern United Kingdom) didn't exist.
-British in this context is a geographical name, not a political term (Great Britain is the name of the largest island in the British Isles).
+Some take issue with the word 'British' arguing that Britain (a name that is oft used to refer to the modern United Kingdom) didn't exist, and offence is taken on behalf of the Irish and Scots.
+British in this context is the geographical name, not a political noun.
 Wars (plural) is much better as there were many separate conflicts.
-My preferred term.
+Probably my preferred term.

 Those are the general names for the conflicts that arose in the British Isles from 1639 until the Restoration.
 The period can, more accurately, be broken down into it's separate conflicts.
 I must point out that each of these definitions are massively simplified, but to do each justice would be several PhD's worth of writing.